Community Advisory Committee

 The community advisory committee serves as the foundation’s eyes and ears in the community.
 Members provide input on existing initiatives and ideas for future programs.

-Evelyn Barnum, J.D., is the executive director of the Connecticut Primary Care Association, a statewide association of federally qualified community health centers.
+Evelyn Barnum, JD, is the chief executive officer of the Community Health Center Association of Connecticut, a statewide association of federally qualified community health centers.
 Previously, she worked in an appellate law practice and a small specialty hospital in Connecticut.
-Currently Barnum serves on several boards, including the Community Health Network of Connecticut and Killingworth Library Association, and is a member of the Connecticut Bar Association.
+Currently Barnum serves on the Community Health Network of Connecticut board of directors, and is a member of the Connecticut Bar Association.

 Fernando Betancourt is the executive director of the Connecticut Latino and Puerto Rican Affairs Commission.
 Previously, he served as executive director of the United League of Latin American Citizens’ National Educational Service Center in New Haven; deputy human resources administrator for the City of New Haven; and a member of the mayor’s cabinet.
 Betancourt studied at the University of Puerto Rico School of Social Sciences and School of Law, and has been a guest lecturer at several Connecticut universities and colleges.

-Bruce Gould, M.D.,is a general internist and medical director of the Burgdorf Health Center in Hartford, and professor of medicine, associate dean for primary care, and the director of the Connecticut Area Health Education Center (AHEC) program at the University of Connecticut School of Medicine.
-He serves as advisor to a host of student-run programs, including the Migrant Farm Worker Mobile Free Clinic, South Park Inn Homeless Shelter Clinic and the Willimantic Soup Kitchen Clinic.
+Bruce Gould, MD, is a general internist and medical director of the Burgdorf Health Center in Hartford, and professor of medicine, associate dean for primary care, and the director of the Connecticut Area Health Education Center (AHEC) program at the University of Connecticut School of Medicine, and and medical director of the Hartford Department of Health and Human Services.
+Gould serves as advisor to a host of student-run programs, including the Migrant Farm Worker Mobile Free Clinic, South Park Inn Homeless Shelter Clinic and the Willimantic Soup Kitchen Clinic.
 He served on the National Advisory Council on Migrant Health, Bureau of Primary Health Care, Health Resources and Services Administration from 2001 to 2005.

 Tim Marshall, MSW, LCSW